800-450-6118

 2 rules for wearing a wrist splint for carpal tunnel

 If you have carpal tunnel syndrome, it means you don't have an ordinary hand problem, like a sprain.
-Therefore, you must treat it specially.
+Therefore, you must treat it in a special way when it comes to splinting.
 The following are the 2 rules for wearing a wrist splint if you have carpal tunnel syndrome.

 Rule 1: Only wear a certified carpal tunnel wrist splint

-A certified carpal tunnel wrist splint means it is specific for treating this condition and nothing else.
+A certified carpal tunnel wrist splint means it is specific for treating this condition.
 Also, orthopedic doctors have approved them for wearing when you have carpal tunnel syndrome.

 What makes it a "certified" wrist splint for carpal tunnel?

-1. It does not contain a palmar spine (the flat metal stabilizer on the palm side of the splint).
+1. They do not contain a palmar spine (the flat metal stabilizer on the palm side of the splint).

-2. The splint stabilizes the wrist with a "lateral" or "dorsal" spine.
+2. They stabilize the wrist with a "lateral" or "dorsal" spine.

-Rule 2: Only wear the splint at night, never during the daytime
+Rule 2: Only wear the wrist splint at night, never during the daytime

 A wrist splint for carpal tunnel syndrome should only be worn at night, when you're sleeping.
 You should never wear one during the daytime.